Simple Concurrent Labeling Algorithms for Connected Components: Related Work

-Reif's algorithm keeps the label trees flat.
-As a result, \textsc{random-connect} only sends vertices to roots.
-This allows replacement of \textsc{arbitrary-root-update} by a method that for each vertex sets its parent equal to any just-received vertex if there is one.
-Reif's algorithm is simpler than both SV and AS, but our algorithm \textsf{RA} is even simpler, and it is deterministic.
+Reif's algorithm keeps the trees flat, making the algorithm monotone, although it does not do minimum labeling.
+Although it is randomized, Reif's algorithm is simpler than those of Shiloach and Vishkin, but \textsf{R} and \textsf{RA} are even simpler and are deterministic.

-We know of only one algorithm, that of Johnson and Metaxis \cite{DBLP:journals/jal/JohnsonM95}, that does not maintain acyclicity.
-Their algorithm runs in $O((\lg n)^{3/2})$ time on an EREW PRAM.
-It does a form of \textsc{shortcut} to eliminate any non-trivial cycles that it creates.
+We know of one algorithm other than that of Hirschberg et al. \cite{DBLP:journals/cacm/HirschbergCS79} that does not maintain acyclicity.
+This is the algorithm of Johnson and Metaxis \cite{DBLP:journals/jal/JohnsonM95}.
+Their algorithm runs in $O((\lg n)^{3/2})$ steps on an EREW PRAM.
+To eliminate any cycles it creates, it does a form of shortcutting.

-Algorithms that run on a more restricted form of PRAM, or use fewer processors (and thereby do less work) use various kinds of edge alteration, along with simulation and other techniques to resolve read and write conflicts.
-Such algorithms are much more complicated than those above.
-Again we refer the reader to \cite{DBLP:journals/jcss/HalperinZ96} for results and references.
+Algorithms that run on a more restricted form of PRAM, or use fewer processes (and thereby do less work) use various kinds of edge alteration, edge addition, and edge deletion, along with techniques to resolve read and write conflicts.
+Such algorithms are much more complicated than those we have considered.
+Again we refer the reader to \cite{DBLP:journals/jcss/HalperinZ96, halperin2001optimal} for results and references.

 The second era of concurrent connected components algorithms was that of the experimentalists.
 It began in the 1990's and continues to the present.
-Experimentation has expanded greatly with the growing importance of huge graphs (the internet, the world-wide web, relationship graphs, and others) and the development of cloud computing frameworks.
+Experimentation has expanded greatly with the growing importance of huge graphs representing the internet, the world-wide web, friendship connections, and other symmetric relations, as well as the development of cloud computing frameworks.
 These trends make concurrent algorithms for connected components both practical and useful.
-The general approach of experimentalists has been to take one or more algorithms in the literature, possibly simplify or modify them, implement the resulting suite of algorithms on one or more computing platforms, and report the results of experiments done on some collection of graphs.
+The general approach of the experimentalists has been to take one or more existing algorithms, possibly simplify or modify them, implement the resulting suite of algorithms on one or more computing platforms, and report the results of experiments done on some collection of graphs.
 Examples of such studies include \cite{DBLP:conf/dimacs/GoddardKP94, DBLP:conf/spaa/Greiner94, hsu1997parallel, DBLP:journals/pvldb/YanCXLNB14, DBLP:conf/hotos/McSherryIM15, DBLP:conf/wsdm/StergiouRT18}.